XtendCash/XtendCash/README.md

 ## Information

-Xtend is a private cryptocurrency based on Monero.
+XtendCash is a private cryptocurrency based on Monero.
 XtendCash currently offers an incentivised full node layer.

-Xtend is an open source project, and we encourage contributions from anyone with something to offer.
+XtendCash is an open source project, and we encourage contributions from anyone with something to offer.
 For more information on contributing, please contact team@xtendcash.com

 ## Compiling XtendCash from source